 Since nearly everyone has a Facebook account, you might be surprised at the number of listings.
 If you are having a hard time selling something on Craigslist quickly, consider listing your item on Facebook.

-All you need to do is type in the name of your local city and online yard sale (i.e. Knoxville, TN Online Yard Sale) to find your local selling group or click on the “Buy and Sell Groups” button in the Explore menu.
+Simply type in the name of your local city and online yard sale to find your local selling group or click on the “Buy and Sell Groups” button in the Explore menu.

-You can search for certain keywords within the group if you are looking for a particular product to buy like a GMC Sierra pickup or a specific tennis shoe brand.
-If you do not submit any search criteria, the results will look like your regular Facebook news feed and display results in a chronological order of posting.
+You can search for specific keywords within the group if you are looking for a particular product to buy.
+If you do not submit any search criteria, the results will look like your regular Facebook news feed and display results in chronological order of posting.

 Be sure to read the group guidelines before listing a product to sell as some groups are more restrictive than others.
 Similar to Craigslist, you cannot sell firearms with any of the Facebook Yard Sale groups.
-It is free to sell on Facebook.
+Selling on Facebook is free.

 Letgo does a little better job than Facebook at categorizing product listings as you can search for particular keywords or general categories like Fashion and Accessories or Home and Garden.

 You can also easily view additional items for sale from the same seller when you click on a product listing.